martjay/Loudv1/README.md

 **Quick Start with `run.bat` (Windows):**

 For Windows users, a `run.bat` file is included for convenience.
-Simply double-click `run.bat` to automatically install the necessary dependencies and launch the application.
-Ensure you have Python added to your system's PATH for this to work correctly.
+Simply double-click `run.bat` to automatically install the necessary dependencies 和 launch the application.

 ## Usage